B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: green">Rule exceptions:</span>
 - You are allowed to kill a person only when you leave the place where you robbed them, and they follow you alone or meet with other people to take you down/recover the stolen items.
 - People who are talkative, do not show fear, and do not comply with the robber can be killed.
 Likewise, people who use a phone or radio while being threatened with a weapon can be killed.
-- The robbed person, if they encounter the robber, can rob them of everything in the inventory and subsequently kill only the initial robber, without having 50 hours played
+- The robbed person, if they encounter the robber, can rob them of everything in the inventory and subsequently kill only the initial robber, without having 50 hours played on your <strong style="color: red">CHARACTER</strong>
 - When you receive an IC scam with illegal items

 All these exceptions can be made adhering to the rule <a href="#7.3">#7.3 Illegalities in Public Area</a>